-c.
-Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS)
+2. Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS)

 Humanity is reliant upon the physical resources and natural systems of the Earth for the provision of food, energy, and water.
 It is becoming imperative that we determine how society can best integrate across the natural and built environments to provide for a growing demand for food, water, and energy while maintaining appropriate ecosystem services.
-Factors contributing to stresses in the food, energy, and water systems include increasing regional, social, and political pressures as result of land use change, climate variability, and heterogeneous resource distribution.
+Factors contributing to stresses in the food, energy, and water systems include increasing regional, social, and political pressures as a result of land-use change, climate variability, and heterogeneous resource distribution.
 These interconnections and interdependencies associated with the food, energy and water (FEW) nexus create research grand challenges in understanding how the complex, coupled processes of society and the environment function now, and in the future.
 There is a critical need for research that enables new means of adapting to future challenges.
-The FEW systems must be defined broadly, incorporating physical processes (such as built infrastructure and new technologies for more efficient resource utilization), natural processes (such as biogeochemical and hydrologic cycles), biological processes (such as agroecosystem structure and productivity), social/behavioral processes (such as decision making and governance), and cyber elements.
+The FEW systems must be defined broadly, incorporating physical processes, natural processes, biological processes, social/behavioral processes, and cyber elements.
 Investigations of these complex systems may produce discoveries that cannot emerge from research on food or energy or water systems alone.
-It is the synergy among these components in the context of sustainability that will open innovative science and engineering pathways to produce new knowledge and novel technologies to solve the challenges of scarcity and variability.
+It is the synergy among these components, in the context of sustainability, that will open innovative science and engineering pathways to produce new knowledge and novel technologies to solve the challenges of scarcity and variability.

-Of particular interest for this research priority theme are interdisciplinary efforts that include, but are not limited to, the following:
+Of particular interest for this research priority theme are interdisciplinary efforts that include, but are not limited to:

-- Research that builds the fundamental knowledge base on the FEW systems. - Research that creates innovative solutions to minimize waste and resource consumption, and/or encourage reuse within the systems. - Developing new ways to integrate heterogeneous data on complex FEW systems. - · Analyzing, modeling, forecasting, and managing natural and built systems critical to FEW. - Training a workforce to understand that these multifaceted interactions are impacted by physical, chemical, biological, social, cultural, behavioral, and economic processes as well as decisions made by individuals, organizations, and institutions. - Opportunities for trainees to partner with industry, government, community and non-profit stakeholders that work within the FEW nexus. - Curriculum that prepares trainees to communicate across INFEWS related disciplines as well as communicating with stakeholders, policy makers and the general public about INFEWS science and issues.
+- research that builds the fundamental knowledge base on the FEW systems; - research that creates innovative solutions to minimize waste and resource consumption, and/or encourage reuse within the systems; - developing new ways to integrate heterogeneous data on complex FEW systems.
+Analyzing, modeling, forecasting, and managing natural and built systems critical to FEW; - training a workforce to understand that these multifaceted interactions are impacted by physical, chemical, biological, social, cultural, behavioral, and economic processes as well as decisions made by individuals, organizations, and institutions: - opportunities for trainees to partner with industry, government, community and non-profit stakeholders that work within the FEW nexus; - curriculum that prepares trainees to communicate across INFEWS related disciplines as well as communicating with stakeholders, policy makers and the general public about INFEWS science and issues.